JFab00/League-of-Legends-TFT-Item-details/README.md

 In my spare item I like to play videogames...
 Back in the day I used to play a lot of League of Legends (Now I don't play it anymore)...
 When Teamfight Tactics got released I really liked it, but I struggled remembering the details of the certain items it had, so I've decided to make an HTML file, with a bit of CSS, and through JS see the details of the certain items that were in the game.
-It was really helpfull if you had 2 monitors
+It was really helpfull if you had two monitors.

 ## Images
 When you hover over an item the details of the item are shown down there